Nimo

 Important points to keep in mind

-Three reaction mechanisms: proton transfer (acid–base), electron transfer (redox), electron sharing (covalent).
+Three reaction mechanisms: proton transfer, electron transfer, electron sharing.

-Activation energy is the energetic barrier that collisions must overcome for reaction to proceed.
+Activation energy must be surpassed for reactions to proceed.

-Temperature, concentration, pressure, surface area and catalysts change reaction rates by affecting collision energy or frequency.
+Temperature, concentration, pressure, and catalysts affect reaction rates.

-Energy is conserved: chemical energy converts to other energy forms but total energy remains constant.
+Energy converts forms but total energy remains constant during reactions.

-Bond breaking requires energy; bond formation releases energy; net enthalpy depends on both.
+Bond breaking requires energy; bond formation releases energy, impacting net enthalpy.

-Transition state represents the highest-energy arrangement along the reaction path.
+Transition state is the highest-energy arrangement during reactions.

-Oxidation and reduction occur together; tracking oxidation states reveals electron transfer.
+Oxidation and reduction occur concurrently; oxidation states indicate electron movement.

 Built with v0